 #1 Return on Investment

-When you reduce the repetitive labor required to produce a product, you can reallocate it to a more value-adding task such as acquiring new business or expanding a product line.
-A CNC router spends most of its time working ‘alone’ with little to no supervision, making it the perfect choice for reallocating labor to maximize individual skills and capabilities.
+When you reduce the repetitive labour required to produce a product, you can reallocate it to a more value-added task such as acquiring new business or expanding a product line.
+A CNC router spends most of its time working ‘alone’ with little to no supervision, making it the perfect choice for reallocating labour to maximise individual skills and capabilities.

 #2 Product-Specific Configuration

-You should also carefully consider what you are wanting the machine to do.
+You should also carefully consider what you want the machine to do.
 Specifying the application that drives the machine’s configuration.
-You should determine a well-defined set of parameters for the product you wish to create, write them down, and communicate the details of the application to the machine manufacturer’s representative.
+You should determine a well-defined set of parameters for the product you wish to create, write them down, and communicate the details of the application with the machine manufacturer.
 Doing so gives the CNC manufacturer boundaries to work within, ensuring that the machine you purchase can create the product your market demands.
-Some of these parameters might be minimum and maximum part sizes, the manufacturing method involved, such as nesting or cut-bore-band, and material composition that leads to fixturing alternatives.
+Some of these parameters might be minimum and maximum part sizes, the manufacturing method involved, such as nesting or cut-edge-drill, and material composition that leads to fittings and fixture alternatives.

 Anyone looking to buy a CNC router should also evaluate how the new piece of equipment will interface with existing equipment and processes.
 These considerations can involve anything from material flow logistics on the floor, to how your current design software will program the new CNC.

-Review our full CNC router product line and submit an "ask for information" form to be contacted by a machine specialist as soon as possible
+Review our full CNC router product range and submit an "ask for information" form to be contacted by a machine specialist as soon as possible.